marcoskwkm/anisong-crawler/README.md

 ```

 This creates a `data.json` file with an array of `anime` objects.
 Each `anime` object contains a `name` field and a `songs` array.
 Each element in `songs` contains the `name` of the song and its `lyrics`.

+## Issues

+- The crawler doesn't save the type of the song (opening/ending/insert).
+- Seasons and movies are all mixed together.